mfauzanalg/erd-to-nosql-column-converter/README.md

 ### Spesification
 Made with ___Javascript___ and ___Go.Js___

 ### How to Use
 1. Requirement for this program is you must have a web browser
 2. Open app.html
 3. The app is ready to use
+4. You can use the example by loading the erd from testing folder

 ### Application Interface
 1. Entity-Relationship Diagram Creation